 The COVID-19 pandemic has delivered one of the hardest blows ever to people who need addiction treatment.
-During the times when world health organizations demand isolation to stop the spread of coronavirus, those with substance use disorder (SUD) are at a high risk of staying alone with their dependence.
+When various world health organizations demanded isolation to stop the spread of coronavirus, those with substance use disorder (SUD) were at a high risk of staying alone with their dependence.
 Crumbling jobs, disrupted friendships, and decreased access to healthcare can all be devastating to someone who has just started to break out from the clenches of addiction and is actively endangered in substance abuse treatment.

 Staying face-to-face with addiction without any support is the worst option that a person can choose during the pandemic.
-Drug rehab centers across the U.S. recognize this acute need for treatment and work to adapt to the new reality of the COVID-19 pandemic.
-In fact, rehabilitation facilities may currently present the safest environment for the people with SUD, as they take extra precautions to minimize the risks of their patients contracting coronavirus on the premises.
+Drug rehab centers across the US recognized this acute need for treatment and worked to adapt to the new reality of the COVID-19 pandemic.
+In fact, rehabilitation facilities may present the safest environment for people with SUD, as they take extra precautions to minimize the risks of their patients contracting coronavirus on the premises.
 Now that many people have been vaccinated, and it seems that we have gotten through the worst of the pandemic, it’s hard to estimate just how many lives these measures saved.
 One thing we do know for sure is that the world is slowly getting back on track to normalcy, but let’s take a look at how the COVID-19 pandemic affected addiction treatment.

-How Drug Rehabs Adapt To The COVID-19 Pandemic
+How Drug Rehabs Adapt To The COVID-19 Pandemic: Protecting Patients and Staff

-During the coronavirus pandemic, drug rehabs for addiction treatment need to be more prepared to handle infection than they normally are.
-To prevent the spreading of COVID-19, addiction treatment facilities conduct phone screenings before inviting prospective patients in.
-It helps reduce the time that a person needs to spend outside, as well as prepares the staff to accommodate the needs of that particular patient.
+To prevent the spreading of COVID-19, every drug addiction treatment center conducts phone screenings before inviting prospective patients in.
+It helps reduce the time that a person needs to spend outside and prepares the staff to accommodate the needs of that particular patient.
 On arrival, patients are asked about experiencing any symptoms of coronavirus (cough, fever, and feeling ill).
 Also, drug rehabs provide their visitors with protective equipment to eliminate the possibility of spreading and contracting COVID-19, like face masks, gloves, etc.

 Remote Access To Buprenorphine